Research & Community Initiatives

 Y4Y

-With the support of the Department of Canadian Heritage, YES assisted in the creation of Youth For Youth (Y4Y) Quebec, a non-profit organization committed to addressing the issues facing English-speaking youth (ages 16-30) in the province of Quebec.
-Through Youth For Youth, English-speaking youth will have a vehicle to take a leadership role in their community, inspiring their peers to become active members of Quebec society, and mobilizing the broader English-speaking community around issues that impact the community’s vitality.
+With the support of the Department of Canadian Heritage, YES played a key role in the creation of Youth For Youth (Y4Y) Quebec, a non-profit organization committed to addressing the issues facing English-speaking youth (ages 16-30) in the province of Quebec.
+Through Y4Y, these young leaders are empowered to take an active role in their communities, inspire their peers to engage in Quebec society, and unite the broader English-speaking community around issues that impact its vitality.